-- > To change the default IP address of SBC/Gateway: - 1.
+- To change the default IP address of SBC/Gateway: - 1.
 Connect your computer to your switch. - 2.
 Change the IP address and subnet mask of your computer to correspond with the default IP address of the SBC/Gateway. - 3.
-Using an RJ-45 Ethernet cable, connect Ethernet port GE 1 (left-most port), located on the front panel of the device, directly to the switch:
+Using an RJ-45 Ethernet cable, connect Ethernet port 0/1 or 0/2 on the CRMX module, located on the front panel of the device, directly to the switch: